sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-39.md

 **Solution**

-From what we have already done, the solution is:
+From what we have already done, the solution is done by directly use the function defined:

 ```scheme
 (define (cont-frac-iter n d k)